JavascriptMick/supanuxt-saas/README.md

 Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.

-# GENESIS STEPS
+# Steps to Create
-This is what I did to create the boilerplate, it is here for your interest and for my memory, you don't need to repeat these.
+This is what I did to create the project including all the extra fiddly stuff.
+Putting this here so I don't forget.

 Follow instructions from here https://nuxt.com/docs/getting-started/installation